An algebraic analysis of the graph modularity: Modularity of a subgraph

+Probably, the main reason of the success of modularity as a quantitative measure of community strength is the fact that modules having significant size and modularity are typically decent indicators of community structure.

-\begin{remark} Both a clique and a star graph are indivisible graphs.
+\begin{remark} Cliques and star graphs are indivisible graphs.
 On the other hand, indivisible graphs are rather scarce.
 Indeed, a simple computation based on the formula \eqref{modularity} shows that, if $i,j\in V$ are two vertices joined by an edge, and

-then the set $S = \{i,j\}$ has positive modularity.
-Consequently, a graph $G$ is not indivisible if its largest degree is smaller than $\sqrt{\vol G/2}$, a condition which is easily met in practice. \end{remark}
+then $Q(\{i,j\}) > 0$.
+Consequently, a graph is divisible if it has at least one edge fulfilling the previous inequality, a condition which is easily met in practice. \end{remark}